How do I get my kids to eat well?

 6. Add Something Special on Top: Missed blending a smoothie for breakfast?
 Make a special after-school snack treat with a little whipped coconut cream or garnish it with a flower, sliced strawberries or a paper parasol.
 But make sure they know this is a very special treat.

-7. Focus on the Easy Greens: Fresh baby spinach and kale seem to be the mildest of the greens, and they are easy to find at your local grocery store.
+7. Focus on the Easy Greens: Fresh baby spinach is the mildest of the greens, and they are easy to find at your local grocery store.

 8. Prep Together: Let your child participate in the whole smoothie preparation from the grocery store to blending.
 Have your child help pick out which fruits and veggies to buy, wash the fruits and veggies in a colander, and measure and pour the water into the blender.